earlfogel/food/README.md

 1 tsp hot water<br/>
 3 eggs, separated<br/>

-Melt chocolate and butter, add sugar flour and hot water.
+Melt chocolate and butter.
+Cool partially, then add sugar, flour and water.
+When mostly cool, add egg yolks and fold in beaten egg whites.

-When partially cool, add egg yolks and fold in beaten egg whites.
+Bake at 425 F for 15 minutes in a 9" cake pan.

-Bake at 425 F for 15 minutes (it's still soft).
+It will still be soft in the middle.

 Refrigerate.
 Serve with whipped cream.